Exploring wind direction and SO2 concentration by circular-linear density estimation: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge the support of Project MTM2008--03010, from the Spanish Ministry of Science and Innovation and Project 10MDS207015PR from Direcci\'on Xeral de I+D, Xunta de Galicia.
-Work of E. Garc\'ia--Portugu\'es has been supported by FPU grant AP2010--0957 from the Spanish Ministry of Education.
+The authors acknowledge the support of Project MTM2008-03010, from the Spanish Ministry of Science and Innovation and Project 10MDS207015PR from Direcci\'on Xeral de I+D, Xunta de Galicia.
+Work of E. Garc\'ia-Portugu\'es has been supported by FPU grant AP2010-0957 from the Spanish Ministry of Education.
 We also thank the referee and the Associate Editor for providing constructive comments and help in improving this paper.
-The final publication is available at \url{springerlink.com}.